wilddeer/ios7-switch/README.md

 - no shitty scripts, pure CSS,
 - the most accurate behavior, includes `:active` state styles,
 - made with `em`s, sizes approprietaly to the font size,
-- supports IE9+, falls back to regular checkbox in older browsers,
 - accessible from keyboard.

 ###Usage